pondrejk/dizzer/combined_build.md

 # Appendix A: Big data related research challenges and opportunities for cartography

-This appendix lists large-scale and long-term research challenges that will face cartography in relation to big data as well as some short-term research opportunities for more concentrated investigation as formulated by @robinson2017geospatial.
+This appendix lists large-scale and long-term research challenges that will face Cartography in relation to big data as well as some short-term research opportunities for more concentrated investigation as formulated by @robinson2017geospatial.

 ## Research Challenges for Cartography and Geospatial Big Data